lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 Polygon reduction techniques reduce the number of polygons required to model an object.
 The size of models, in terms of polygon count, has grown tremendously over the last few years.
 This is because many models are created using digital measuring devices such as laser scanners or satellites.
 These devices can generate data at tremendous rates.
 For example, a laser digitizer can generate on the order of 500,000 triangles in a 15-second scan.
 Visualization algorithms such as marching cubes also generate large numbers of polygons: one to three million triangles from a 5123 volume is typical.

-One polygon reduction technique is the decimation algorithm <em style="color:blue;background-color: white">\[Schroeder92a\]</em>.
+One polygon reduction technique is the decimation algorithm <em style="color:green;background-color: white">\[Schroeder92a\]</em>.
 The goal of the decimation algorithm is to reduce the total number of triangles in a triangle mesh, preserving the original topology and forming a good approximation to the original geometry.
 A triangle mesh is a special form of a polygonal mesh, where each polygon is a triangle.
 If need be, a polygon mesh can be converted to a triangle mesh using standard polygon triangulation methods.

 Decimation is related to the subsampling technique for unstructured meshes described in **Figure 9-17**(b).
 The differences are that